serialfuzzer/hackerTasks/README.md

   ```

 # Running
   After all the dependencies are installed, it is quite easy to get the app running.
-Just follow the steps:
+Just follow the steps below:
   1. Go to the hackerTasks folder
   2. Run `node app.js` in the terminal